pkrouse/pkrouse/README.md

 I'm a VR software engineer, specializing in the Unity platform, and currently learning the Fusion framework.<br><br>
 My repos include:<br><br>
 [Electricity](https://github.com/pkrouse/Electricity)<br>
-Three electrical effects - Lightning, Jacob's Ladder, and single arc.
+Three electrical effects - Lightning, Jacob's Ladder, and a single arc.
 These are all scripted with some vector math and line renderers.<br>
 This one can be run in VR or directly in Unity, but you will want the full VR experience for this.<br>
 A complete explanation of this project is on Medium in three parts:<br>
 [Electricity in Unity — Part 1 of 3](https://medium.com/@pierce.krouse/electricity-in-unity-part-1-of-3-3424380f7b51),